Private Jet Charter Services - Ted Stevens International Airport (PANC)

-And, it’s not only a destination, it’s also a stopover for overflights – especially of private business jets – to refuel or be serviced.
+And, it’s not only a destination, it’s also a stopover for overflights – especially of private jets – to refuel or be serviced.

-Whether you are stopping for fuel or to enjoy the beauty of Alaska or to do business in Alaska’s biggest city, charter a private business jet to fly into Anchorage International in VIP style.
+Whether you are stopping for fuel or to enjoy the beauty of Alaska or to do business in Alaska’s biggest city, charter a private jet to fly into Anchorage International in VIP style.

 What is the airport code for Ted Stevens Anchorage International Airport?

 The ICAO code for Anchorage International Airport is PANC and its IATA code is ANC.

 (Ted Stevens was an attorney and Republican politician who served in the U.S. Senate from 1968 to 2004.
 The airport was named in his honor in 2000.
 Ironically, Stevens was involved in two plane crashes.
 He survived a Learjet plane crash that killed his wife of 26 years at Anchorage International in 1978 but was killed himself in 2010, at age 86, in a fatal plane crash in the remote Alaskan village of Aleknagik.)